JanaVrablikova/Envelopes_of_planar_domains/README.md

-Examples illustrating methods for approximation of envelopes of generalized planar swept volumes by circular arcs described in
+Wolfram Mathematica notebooks with examples illustrating the methods for approximation of envelopes of generalized planar swept volumes by circular arcs introduced in

 J. Vráblíková and B. Jüttler, **Arc spline approximation of envelopes of evolving planar domains**, Journal of Computational and Applied Mathematics, Volume 483, 2026, [link](https://doi.org/10.1016/j.cam.2026.117372).

-The methods are implemented in Wolfram Mathematica.

 **Content**: